yogengg6/frist/OpenEBTS/libs/NBISWSQ/readme.txt

 These source must be compiled with the __NBISLE__ flag on both Windows and Linux since they are both little endian operating systems.

+For OpenEBTS version 2.0.0.25 (Sept 28th, 2017) and up, this project now builds with Visual Studio 2015.